ckeditor/ckeditor4-docs/guides/dev/plugins/README.md

 Your plugin will now be available in your CKEditor installation.

 <p class="tip">
-	To avoid the manual installation process <a href="http://ckeditor.com/user/login?redirect=plugin">submit your plugins to the Add-ons Repository</a> and encourage third-party developers to do so.
+	To avoid the manual installation process <strong>submit your plugins to the Add-ons Repository</strong> and encourage third-party developers to do so.
 In this way you will be able to both give something to the community and get valuable feedback on your work.
 </p>